The Remote Kidepo Valley Park – Uganda – Top Things to do and See

 Game drives in Kidepo Valley National Park depend on where you stay – if you stay at Apoka Lodge, you will find that two activities a day, such as game drives, are included in the price of the room per night,

-Other lodges such as Nga Mmoru Wildlife Camp or the Uganda Wildlife Authority Bandas mean that like in other wildlife parks, we take you in our safari vehicle on game drives.
-We always use an Uganda Wildlife Authority Ranger, who comes on board to gives you added insight about the wildlife found in the Park.
+Other lodges such as Nga Moru Wildlife Camp or the Uganda Wildlife Authority Bandas mean that we take you in our safari vehicle on game drives like in other wildlife parks.
+We always use an Uganda Wildlife Authority Ranger, 0who comes on board to give you added insight about the wildlife found in the Park.

-Kidepo Valley Park offers some of the best game drives in all of Uganda.
-The best thing is that you feel that you are all alone; it is Africa without the Crowds.
+Kidepo Valley Park offers some of the best game drives in Uganda.
+The best thing is that you feel alone; Africa is without the Crowds.

 Nature – Bush Walks – Hikes:

 Kidepo Valley Park has some great places for Nature and Bush Walks.
 There is nothing like taking in the African Wild on foot, and there are not many better places than Kidepo Valley Park.

-There are also places outside of the parking area where you can go for a hike, such as an all-day hike up the Morungole Mountains to visit the Ik People, one of the smallest ethnic groups in Uganda.
+There are also places outside the parking area where you can go for a hike, such as an all-day hike up the Morungole Mountains to visit the Ik People, one of Uganda’s most minor ethnic groups.

-There are many places within the Park where you can hike and or climb, including Idi Amin’s dream lodge that was never completed while he was president of Uganda – may be in the future as more visitors come to the Park it will be.
+There are many places within the Park where you can hike and climb, including Idi Amin’s dream lodge that was never completed while he was president of Uganda – maybe in the future, as more visitors come to the Park, it will be.

 Uganda Wildlife Authority Rangers will guide all Nature Walks and Hikes within the Park.
 You cannot wander off on your own in this remote Park.